chilumine/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 ---

 _RAG systems represent one of the most powerful - and vulnerable - implementations of LLM technology in enterprise environments.
 By understanding their architecture, attack surfaces, and testing methodologies, red teamers can help organizations build secure, production-ready AI assistants.
-The next chapter will explore data provenance and supply chain security-critical for understanding where your AI system's data comes from and how it can be compromised._
+The next chapter will explore data provenance and supply chain security - critical for understanding where your AI system's data comes from and how it can be compromised._

 ---